Kouakourou

 Kouakourou is a village and seat of the rural commune of Kéwa in the Cercle of Djenné in the Mopti Region of southern-central Mali.

 The market that is held in the village on Saturdays serves many settlements in the surrounding region.

+After the rout of the Malian army against the JNIM jihadists on 18 July 2026, Kouakourou has been emptied of its inhabitants and occupied by JNIM.